China October data expected to show economy steadying, uneven growth

-BEIJING A deluge of Chinese data due in coming weeks could show tentative signs of stabilization in the world's second-largest economy with growth remaining uneven across the country.
+BEIJING A deluge of Chinese data due in coming weeks could show tentative signs of stabilisation in the world's second-largest economy with growth remaining uneven across the country.

 Industrial output may have expanded at a slightly faster pace in October while exports and imports likely declined at a slower rate, a Reuters poll showed, which would represent a long-awaited welcome pickup in demand.